MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

 ### Manual scale

-Manual scale is the default setting during cluster creation.
-The cluster has a static capacity that doesn't change automatically.
+In the Manual scale option the cluster has a static capacity that doesn't change automatically.
 You select the static capacity by using the **Instance count** bar.
 The cluster's scaling remains at that setting until you make another change.

    ![Manual scale method.](media/manage-cluster-horizontal-scaling/manual-scale-method.png)

 ### Optimized autoscale

-Optimized autoscale is the recommended scaling method.
+Optimized autoscale is the default setting during cluster creation and the recommended scaling method.
 This method optimizes cluster performance and cost, as follows:

 * If the cluster is underutilized, it is scaled in to lower cost without affecting the required performance.
 * If the cluster is overutilized, it is scaled out to maintain optimal performance.